Smart-Pointer - Shared Pointer

 Problem 1: Potential Constructor Failure

-When a developer (attempts) to create a SP they are handing over ownership of the pointer to the SP instance.
-Once the constructor starts there is an expectation by the developer that no further checks are needed.
+When a developer (attempts) to create an SP, they are handing over ownership of the pointer to the SP instance.
+Once the constructor starts, there is an expectation by the developer that no further checks are needed.
 But there is a problem with the code as written.

-So if an exception is thrown during construction (and thus the destructor will not be called) we must assume responsibility for making sure that pointer is deleted before the exception escapes the constructor, otherwise there will be a resultant leak of the pointer.
+So, if an exception is thrown during construction (and thus the destructor will not be called), we must assume responsibility for ensuring that the pointer is deleted before the exception escapes the constructor.
+Otherwise, the data pointer will be leaked.

 Constructor takes responsibility for pointer